Rich2/learnscala/README.md

 # learnscala

 This is a deriviative project from openstrat.
+Do not open issues on this project, open them on openstrat.

 Currently using openstrat library jar version 0.0.4.